FOLIO 03E · Telehealth

 The friction-removal hypothesis, validated

-The JGIM 2016 reasons analysis of patient-cited no-show drivers found forgetting (60 percent), transportation (15 percent), and competing obligation (10 percent) as the top three.
+Patient-cited no-show drivers consistently include forgetting and miscommunication as the leading reasons, with transportation and competing work or family obligations close behind (Kaplan-Lewis and Percac-Lima 2013).
 Telehealth removes the transportation barrier outright and meaningfully reduces the competing-obligation barrier by collapsing the practical time commitment from a 2-hour round trip (drive, parking, waiting room, visit, drive back) to a 25-minute video call.
 It does not solve the forgetting problem, which still requires reminders.

 The implication for practice operations: shifting a meaningful share of follow-up visits to telehealth lowers the aggregate practice no-show rate and lifts revenue without requiring new patient volume.
 A primary care practice running 19 percent in-person no-shows and 9 percent telehealth, that shifts from 0 percent telehealth to 30 percent of follow-ups via telehealth, sees the aggregate rate fall to about 16 percent.
 That 3-point drop is worth roughly $40,000 to $55,000 in additional captured revenue per provider per year.